| java.lang.Object | ||

 android.tonemap.availableToneMapModes

-Optional - This value may be null
+Optional - This value may be null on some devices.

 Full capability -

-Present on all camera devices that report being HARDWARE_LEVEL_FULL
+Present on all camera devices that report being HARDWARE_LEVEL_FULL devices in the

-android.info.supportedHardwareLevel
+android.info.supportedHardwareLevel key

 Get a capture result field value.

-The field definitions can be found in CaptureResult
+The field definitions can be found in CaptureResult.

 Querying the value for the same key more than once will return a value which is equal to the previous queried value.

-key | The result field to read. |
+| key | The result field to read. |

-if the field is not set.
+null if the field is not set.

-IllegalArgumentException | if the key was not valid |
+| IllegalArgumentException | if the key was not valid |

 Get the frame number associated with this result.